 To join a team

-There are already 16 middle & high school teams registered for our inaugural season in New Jersey, and new ones continuing to form.
+We have 19 middle & high school teams registered for our second season in New Jersey, and new team “buzz” is growing all over NJ.

 Team Affiliations(s): Collier School